 When reviewing Trust.Zone VPN, I really didn’t know what to expect since I didn’t even know that it existed.
 But after testing it out for a week, I had mixed feelings about it.

-While it offers a no-logs policy, Kill switch, DNS leak protection, and works great with torrenting, it is incapable of unblocking US Netflix and other mainstream media streaming services which is pretty disappointing.
+While it offers a no-logs policy, Kill switch, DNS leak protection, and works great with torrenting, it is incapable of unblocking US Netflix and other mainstream media streaming services unless you buy a dedicated IP from them.
 Similarly, there’s a lot more that I want to share with you in this in-depth Trust.Zone review.

 I want to tell you how it fares against its competitors.
 Is it worth the $2.33/mo price?
 Does it have what it takes to be recommended on TheVPNExperts?
 Read on to find out.